 Klonopin is the brand name for clonazepam, a benzodiazepine medication prescribed to stop panic attacks, manage anxiety disorders, treat insomnia, and reduce the risk of seizures for people with seizure disorders like epilepsy.
 Generally, benzodiazepines like Klonopin work with the gamma-aminobutyric acid (GABA) receptors in the brain to reduce the frequency of electrical activity.
 Depending on the dose, this can lead to a feeling of relaxation, sleepiness, or intoxication.

 This class of sedative medications is among the most commonly prescribed drugs in the United States and the world.
-The National Institutes of Health (NIH) reported that, in 2008, one in 20 adults received a prescription for a benzodiazepine, including Klonopin.
 Because these drugs are so common, they are diverted for misuse or abuse and sometimes sold illegally.

 Benzodiazepines act on the same part of the brain as alcohol, so misuse or abuse of Klonopin can cause acute side effects that may make a person appear drunk.
 The euphoria can also lead to compulsive behaviors and cravings, indicating abuse.
 Over time, people who abuse Klonopin can cause serious harm, especially brain damage.